Zero6992/chatGPT-discord-bot/README.md

 | `/replyall enabled` | Administrator control for automatic channel replies |
 | `/help` | Show the command reference |

+`/models` and `/help` use embeds.
+The model catalog highlights your current chat alias and provides page buttons for larger configurations.
+Model menus show the alias, API or CLI backend, and model ID.
+Click the `model` field to choose an option; typing filters the suggestions.
+Media menus show only matching capabilities, including image editing or animation when an input image is attached.

 Personas include `standard`, `creative`, `technical` and `casual`.
 Restricted personas require an ID listed in `bot.admin_user_ids`.